Classifying and setting up custom classifications

 You can classify a variant using either any of the 5 standard classes of pathogenicity ("Benign", "Likely benign", "Uncertain significance", "Likely pathogenic" and "Pathogenic") or any of the pre-set classifications as shown below, by clicking on the icon:

 You can also create your own classification tags.
 To do this, click on the icon located above the variant table:

 A pop-up window will be shown where you can add your custom tags.
 You need to give a name to the tag and a unique classification code.
 Finally, you can choose a color for your tag and then just click "Save".

 The new custom classification will be available together with rest of the options:

-The ACMG and AMP implementations allow users modified the set of triggered rules if the do not agree with the verdict.
+The Germline and Somatic Variant Classifications allow users modified the set of triggered rules if the do not agree with the verdict.
 Once you have modified the set of rules, you click on "Save as manual classification" icon

 below the verdict:

 This will be saved as a custom classification attached to the variant.
 If you hover over with the mouse you will be able to see the manual classification with the set of rules used and the user who made the classification (in brackets).